nreid/vc_tutorials/Part1_qc_alignment.md

 - [ sickle ](https://github.com/najoshi/sickle)
 - [ bedtools ](https://bedtools.readthedocs.io/en/latest/)
 - [ igv ](https://software.broadinstitute.org/software/igv/)
-- along with a variety of utilities available on unix-like operating systems.

 Each major step has an associated bash script tailored to the UConn CBC Xanadu cluster with appropriate headers for the [Slurm](https://slurm.schedmd.com/documentation.html) job scheduler.
 The code can easily be modified to run interactively, or in other contexts.